How to Find the Best Maths Tutor in Singapore: A Parent's Guide

 - "What percentage of your students improved by at least one grade?"

-- "Do you assign homework between sessions?"
+- "Do you give homework between sessions?"

-- "What is your cancellation and rescheduling policy?"
+- "What's your cancellation policy?"

-Step 3: Evaluate the First Few Sessions
+Step 3: Watch the First Few Sessions Closely

 What Good Maths Tuition Looks Like

-- Check understanding: Ask your child to explain concepts back in their own words
+- Check understanding — ask your child to explain concepts back in their own words

 - Your child seems bored, confused, or disengaged after sessions

-Step 4: Track Progress Systematically
+Step 4: Track Progress Properly

-Setting Measurable Goals
+Set Measurable Goals

 - Medium-term (1 term): "Improve from 55% to 70% in school exams"